Electronic-Mango/reddit-api/README.md

 [![Black](https://github.com/Electronic-Mango/reddit-api-api/actions/workflows/black.yml/badge.svg)](https://github.com/Electronic-Mango/reddit-api-api/actions/workflows/black.yml)
 [![Flake8](https://github.com/Electronic-Mango/reddit-api-api/actions/workflows/flake8.yml/badge.svg)](https://github.com/Electronic-Mango/reddit-api-api/actions/workflows/flake8.yml)

+> [!NOTE]
+> I've created a new version of this API using FastAPI, you can find it here: https://github.com/Electronic-Mango/reddit-fastapi-api.
+>
+> I recommend using it over this version, as this one is no longer maintained.
+> FastAPI version has the same functionality (or even more as it includes Swagger/ReDoc documentation!) while being a lot simpler than this one.

 A simple Reddit REST API allowing accessing both subreddit and user articles, build with [`Flask`](https://github.com/pallets/flask/) and my [`Reddit Python API`](https://github.com/Electronic-Mango/reddit-python-api)!